five-star-roleplay/docs/rules/server-rules.rst

 **8 -** You **MUST** stay in character at **all times**.
 This means no going out-of-character (OOC) on the radio/in-game chats, as well.
 Message people on Steam, Discord, or other methods if you need to, but keep it all in-character (IC) when playing on FSRP.

 **9 -** **DO NOT** broadcast music to the server using the internal VOIP unless agreed upon by all present parties.

+**10 -** You are **NOT** in any shape or form allowed to modify/alter your game to the point where you gain an advantage over other players.

 GTA RULES
 =========